kksgandhi/personal_site/Intervention_Strategies_For_Engagement-Segal_Gal.md

 Used [[machine learning]] to identify which people were likely to disengage.
 They want to put engaging messages at the right time.

+Using Mao et. al's work, they identified the most important characteristics for predicting disengagement.
+They used 16, but said only 5 were super relevant: user's average session time over sessions so far, user's average dwell time, user's session count, number of seconds elapsed in current session, and difference between # of tasks completed in this session and number of tasks they do (based on median of last 10 sessions)

 Sending the message at times when disengagement was predicted to be high worked, sending at random times did not.

 Their intro section has a couple of other works with different types of messages.
 Segal found that sending an email a few days later increased engagement in a [[MOOC]]